libpasta/libpasta-hugo/content/libpasta-dev/contributing.md

 +++

+libpasta is still at an early stage of development and is looking for contribution in all areas.

-Some areas which are looking for contribution:
+Some specific areas which are looking for contribution:

  * Improving these docs - [source](https://github.com/libpasta/libpasta-hugo)
  * The core Rust library - [source](https://github.com/libpasta/libpasta)